ClangBuiltLinux/containers/llvm-project/README.md

 multiple different target architectures.

 How Dockerfiles and github actions are split up might seem a little odd.
-In order to balance github action build time, vs what needs to actually be published or not on the container registry, we have decided to break up the pipeline into "epochs" as follows.
+In order to balance github action build time vs what needs to actually be published or not on the container registry, we have decided to break up the pipeline into "epochs" as follows.